Human rights in Hong Kong: Freedom of expression

 Despite the incidents mentioned above, Hong Kong is generally considered to enjoy a high degree of freedom of expression, with Freedom House commenting that it is a right that is "generally respected in practice, and political debate is vigorous".

-On 14 March 2022, Amnesty International reported that UK-based organization Hong Kong Watch has been threatened with criminal sanctions by the Hong Kong Police Force’s National Security Department.
-Hong Kong Watch’s website is blocked in Hong Kong.
-The Hong Kong government increasingly criminalizes the work of civil society organizations, accusing groups who form international partnerships or do peaceful international activism.
+On 14 March 2022, Amnesty International reported that UK-based organisation Hong Kong Watch has been threatened with criminal sanctions by the Hong Kong Police Force's National Security Department.
+Hong Kong Watch's website is blocked in Hong Kong.
+The Hong Kong government increasingly criminalises the work of civil society organisations, accusing groups who form international partnerships or do peaceful international activism.

 Freedom of assembly

 The freedom of assembly is protected under Article 27 of the Basic Law and Article 17 of the Bill of Rights.

 Article 17 of the Bill of Rights provides:

-Although there are no official figures in the number of protests, an analysis of newspaper reports has shown that the reported number of protests increased from under 100 before 2000 to 210 in 2004, and stayed at aroundo 200 cases up to 2006, signalling the maturation of civil society.
+Although there are no official figures in the number of protests, an analysis of newspaper reports has shown that the reported number of protests increased from under 100 before 2000 to 210 in 2004, and stayed at around 200 cases up to 2006, signalling the maturation of civil society.
 It has also been argued that the 1 July march in 2003, in which half-a-million residents took to the streets to protest the proposed national security bill and express strong general dissatisfaction with the government, halted the legislation of the proposed bill and allowed civil society to recognise its strength and potential in the policy-making process.
 The 1 July march is organised every year.

 On 10 August 2020, the Hong Kong Police arrested billionaire businessman Jimmy Lai for allegedly collaborating with foreign forces.
 The police raided Jimmy's newspaper office.
 He is a prominent pro-government protestor.
 This is considered as the most high-profile arrest since the implementation of national security law.
 In February 2020, Jimmy was arrested on illegal assembly charges, but released on bail.
 Chinese state media, Global Times, reported that Jimmy Lai's sons and two senior executives of Next Digital had also been arrested.